 To further protect the sensitive habitats, Special Condition 3 requires a Drainage, Erosion and Sedimentation Control Plan that details the best management practices to be used on site during construction.
-Special Condition 4 requires appropriate treatment and handling of winery effluent, including permanent improvements required to collect, filter, and treat runoff from the project to avoid drainage problems and enhance water quality.
+Similarly, Special Condition 4 requires appropriate treatment and handling of winery effluent, including permanent improvements required to collect, filter, and treat runoff from the project to avoid drainage problems and enhance water quality, over the long-term.
 Similarly, Special Conditions 6 and 7 provide explicit construction requirements to protect riparian ESHA.